manuelmalavasi95/SQL/README.md

 Here there are some projects I realized while studying SQL and making practice.
-The first one is about a business query, and it is based on a YouTube video.
-The second one is related to chemistry, my field of study, and was about Anabolic Steroids.
+The first one concerns a business query, and it is based on a YouTube video.
+The second one is related to chemistry, my field of study, and is about Anabolic Steroids.